aaqibzee/MagniCMS/README.md

 * Angular cli "~11.0.2" Command: npm install -g @angular/cli@11.0.2

 # Setup guidelines (To only run the project):
-Method 1(In Visual Studio):
+Method 1 (In Visual Studio):
-1) Isntall these dependencies:
+1) Install these dependencies:
     <br/>a.
 SQL Server
     <br/>b.
 Visual Studio
     <br/>c.
 Any browser

 2) Open project in Visual Studio
-3) Build the solution and let the Nuget restore the packages
+3) Build the solution and let the NueGt restore the packages
-4) Set "MagniCollegeManagementSystem" as startup project and run the solution.
+4) Set "MagniCollegeManagementSystem" as startup project and run the solution
 5) Application will run after setting up the DB and seed data

 Method 2 (On IIS):
-1) Isntall these dependencies:
+1) Install these dependencies:
     <br/>a.
 SQL Server
     <br/>b.
 Visual Studio
     <br/>c.
 Any browser

 2) Open project in Visual Studio (Must be opened as Administrator)
-3) Build the main solution and let the Nuget restore the packages.
+3) Build the main solution and let the Nuget restore the packages
-4) Set "EnvironmentSetter" as startup project and run the solution.
+4) Set "EnvironmentSetter" as startup project and run the solution
 5) The program will take care of setting up everything and it will launch application in browser

 # Setup guidelines (To contribute as a developer):

-1) Isntall these dependencies:
+1) Install these dependencies:
     <br/>a.
 SQL Server
     <br/>b.
 Visual Studio
     <br/>c.
 Any browser